-By law, all employees must be given a “written statement of employment particulars” within two months of starting work.
+By law, all employees must be given a “written statement of employment particulars” no later than the day of starting work.
 This is a document that sets out the terms of employment that the employer must disclose, known as a “principal statement”.
 This contract includes all the necessary information to act as a principal statement so that you don’t need to provide this information separately in a letter or another document.

 Other employment policies and procedures not within the principal statement (such as data protection) could be included in the employment contract.
 However, especially when you have many employees, changing each employee’s contract of employment (and ensuring consistency between employees) every time a new law changes can be time consuming and difficult.
 It is usual, therefore, to place all procedures and policies common to all staff in an employee handbook.
 This is the approach Net Lawman recommends.

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.

 "I was really pleased with my recent experience of using Net Lawman.
 I was able to obtain important legal documents, needed to support my small business.
 Net Lawman understood my needs and provided fast and efficient service without incurring the significant costs of a traditional law firm.
 I would both recommend and use Net lawman again"Shireen Arthur

 "Great resource for a small business like ours.
 Affordable and professional legal documents that would otherwise cost us a bundle."Garry